menashe12346/Kosaraju-Server/README.md

 # 🖥️ Operating Systems Exercise 3: Synchronization and Kosaraju Server

 This repository contains the implementation of the **Kosaraju-Sharir algorithm** for finding strongly connected components (SCC) in a graph.
 The project includes several stages, each building on the previous one to integrate synchronization, server capabilities, and various design patterns.

 ## 🌟 Overview

-The project aims to implement a server that can handle graph operations and compute SCCs using Kosaraju's algorithm.
-It is designed to handle multiple clients, ensuring synchronization and efficient processing using various design patterns such as reactor and proactor.
-Each stage enhances the functionality and robustness of the server.
+The project aims to develop a robust server capable of managing graph operations and computing strongly connected components (SCCs) using the Kosaraju-Sharir algorithm.
+It is designed to efficiently handle multiple clients simultaneously, ensuring seamless interaction and synchronization.

 ## 🚀 Stages of Implementation